-Fraser Fir is primarily valued in the landscape for its distinctively pyramidal habit of growth.
-It has dark green evergreen foliage.
-The needles remain dark green throughout the winter.
+White Fir is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive silvery blue evergreen foliage.
+The needles are highly ornamental and remain silvery blue throughout the winter.
 The smooth gray bark adds an interesting dimension to the landscape.